emvi/hide/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/emvi/hide)](https://goreportcard.com/report/github.com/emvi/hide)

 Hide is a simple package to provide an ID type that is marshalled to/from a hash string.
-This prevents sending technical IDs to clients and offers auto converting those IDs on the API layer.
+This prevents sending technical IDs to clients and converts them on the API layer.
 Hide uses [hashids](https://github.com/speps/go-hashids) as its default hash function.
 But you can provide your own by implementing the `Hash` interface and configuring it using `hide.UseHash`.